hschne/rails-mini-profiler/README.md

 TODO: Image goes here

 Requests to your application will be profiled automatically.
-You can all stored requests by navigating to `yourapp/rails_mini_profiler/profiled_requests`.
+You can view all stored requests by navigating to `yourapp/rails_mini_profiler/profiled_requests`.

 ### Request Details

 TODO: Image goes here

 This view shows you how your requests spend their time.
 How much of it is spent in the DB, how much in rendering views?
 By clicking on individual traces you can find out even more detailed information.

 ## Configuration